How to resolve common problems with Windows Remote Desktop

 For the changes to get applied, you will need to restart the RDP service.
 Open Services again by searching for it in the start menu and pressing enter to run the program.

 In the Services (Local) list, scroll down to find Remote Desktop Service, and restart it.
-A confirmation popup will ask to restart other related services as well, click Yes to continue.
+A confirmation popup asks to restart other related services as well, click Yes to continue.

 You will get disconnected if you were using RDP to make these changes.
 Afterwards just reconnect to your new port by defining it in the Computer field on RDP connection.